opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/raptor/package.md

     without any _transfer-slack_ added.
 - It does not have any effect on the performance.
 Adding a constant to the dynamically calculated _board-slack_ does not have any significant influence on the performance.

+# Testing

+There are 4 main ways Raptor is tested:
+- UnitTest - The Raptor is written in an object-oriented way, partly to allow good unit testing.
+- Module tests - Together with the unit tests there is a package(`moduletests`).
+This is a list of "unit tests" on the [`RaptorService`](RaptorService.java).
+Each test testing one feature or use-case.
+- The `SpeedTest` is used to track Raptor performance.
+This test must be run manually and used the transit data model in OTP.
+- Various manual tests - With the module tests in palce we should try to minimize the need of other high level testing.